 The Work Project (WP) is evaluated by a jury in a session that is scheduled for that purpose.
-According to the Portuguese law, the jury has to be composed of at least three and not more than five faculty members, including the Advisor.
+The jury comprises of at least three and not more than five faculty members, including the Advisor.
 The period for public defenses is indicated in the academic calendar, and all sessions will be scheduled within that period.
 Students and professors are requested to keep these dates free.
 The final schedule will be available to students a few weeks before the public defense period, on Moodle.